 Unfazed, she repeated her speech, with its impassioned finale marking the hour of noon, and the end of our class period.
 I encouraged and acknowledged the value of different perspectives and experiences, reminded folks about the homework due the next day, and went in search of a much-needed cigarette.

 Under the compressed and waterless desert sun, I walked the bazillion miles through the parking lot to my car, where I “found” a cigarette in my glove compartment, and then headed back to the campus, where my next class was soon starting.

-No father in sight, I scurried around the corner, and literally smacked right into the translator, boldly relishing the last of his own hard-earned cigarette.
+I scurried around the corner, and literally smacked right into the translator, boldly relishing the last of his own hard-earned cigarette.

 He smiled, looked up at the sky for a few seconds, and said, “I’m ok.
 It’s important to talk about the truth.
 It’s sad, and it’s also important.”

 I lit my cigarette and said, “If you’re ever looking for someone to talk to, there are places, and people…”